Denis Cuspert: Radicalisation

-Islamic militancy
+Abu Usama Al-Gharib

-Denis Cuspert became involved with the Egyptian Austrian-born al-Qaeda affiliate Mohamed Mahmoud (also known as Abu Usama Al-Gharib), who had founded the Global Islamic Media Front (GIMF) as well as the militant Salafist group Millatu Ibrahim, later banned by the German authorities.
+Denis Cuspert became involved with the Egyptian Austrian-born al-Qaeda affiliate Mohamed Mahmoud (also known as Abu Usama Al-Gharib), who had founded the Global Islamic Media Front (GIMF) as well as the jihadist militant Salafist group Millatu Ibrahim, later banned by the German authorities.

 German broadcaster ZDF also received footage, apparently made by Cuspert, in which he threatened to wage Jihad in Germany and warned of attacks.
 According to German security authorities, Cuspert managed to leave to Egypt, despite heavy observation, to join the remnants of Millatu Ibrahim to try to establish a German Salafist colony that sought to impose Sharia law in Germany.

 According to the Al-Qaida Sanctions Committee, while in Egypt Cuspert underwent firearms training in a militant camp, before traveling to Libya for additional training.

 Syria

-In August 2013, he appeared in a video fighting alongside the militant group Junud al-Sham against forces loyal to President Bashar Assad in the Syrian Civil War.
-He began using the nom de guerre of Abu Talha Al-Almani (Abu Talha the German).
+In August 2013, he appeared in a video fighting alongside the militant group Junud al-Sham against forces loyal to the former Ba'athist regime in Syria led by Bashar Al-Assad in the Syrian civil war.
+He began using the nom de guerre of Abu Talha al-Almani (Abu Talha the German).
 In September 2013 Cuspert was reportedly injured in an air strike in Syria.
 Abu Talha continued to post video footage and messages online in German about his activities, including his advocacy for active participation in jihad and for enactment of Sharia law.

 In November 2013, German authorities issued a warning, emanating from its Federal Criminal Police Office (Bundeskriminalamt) and made public through the Foreign Office (Auswärtiges Amt), about a possible attack by Cuspert against German institutions working in Turkey.
 The warning published by German national daily Die Welt stated that "Cuspert could use an explosive-laden vehicle".
 In a video posted online, Denis Cuspert denied the allegations, adding that Germany was not his "objective in terms of attacks".

 Islamic State

-By late 2013, Cuspert had left Junud al-Sham and joined the Islamic State of Iraq and the Levant (ISIL).
-He reportedly took part in the First Battle of the Shaer gas field in July 2014 with ISIL forces against the Syrian Armed Forces.
+By late 2013, Cuspert had left Junud al-Sham and joined the Islamic State (IS).
+He reportedly took part in the First Battle of the Shaer gas field in July 2014 with IS forces against the Syrian Armed Forces.

 In the summer of 2014, Daniela Greene, an FBI translator who had been investigating Cuspert, traveled to Syria in order to marry Cuspert.
 This occurred without knowledge or authorization of her superiors.
 She returned to the U.S. a few months later, confessed, and cooperated with authorities, in return for a light two-year prison sentence.

-"In November 2014, a video was released by the activist group "Deir Ezzore Is Being Slaughtered Silently”, which showed ISIL members shooting and beheading a number of unarmed men, and Cuspert holding a severed head.
-The video was believed to be from an August 2014 massacre against prisoners from the Sunni Arab Al-Shaitat tribe who had fought against ISIL.
+"In November 2014, a video was released by the activist group "Deir Ezzore Is Being Slaughtered Silently”, which showed IS members shooting and beheading a number of unarmed men, and Cuspert holding a severed head.
+The video was believed to be from an August 2014 massacre against prisoners from the Sunni Arab Al-Shaitat tribe who had fought against IS.